fido-device-onboard/go-fdo-server/CONFIG.md

 This document describes all configuration options available for the FDO server.
 Configuration files can use TOML or YAML format.

 Command-line arguments take precedence over configuration file values.
-The server address can be specified either as a command-line argument or in the configuration file under the `address` key.
+The server address can be specified either as a command-line argument or in the configuration file under the appropriate section.

 Configuration files are loaded using the `--config` flag, for example: